Ohio Statutory Agent

 - Immediate Access to Client Document Portal

-- Same-Day Document Scans of All Business Mail
+- Same-Day Document Scans of State and Legal Mail

 - Use of Our Commercial North Canton Address on Business Filings